 Two locals of Adzvi village, Eldar Gundishvili and Temur Kazievi, who were illegally detained by Russian occupants on 7 April 2018, were released a day later.
 Eldar Gundishvili said he was detained while he was grazing his cattle in his own yard.

 In April 2018 Georgia’s State Security Service (SSS) released its annual report.
 It recollects 126 Georgian citizens were illegally detained by Russia-controlled border guards in 2017, at the administrative boundary line with South Ossetia.
 And 52 others at the Abkhazian administrative boundary line.
 The individuals were detained for the “illegal crossing of the border” and many of them were released shortly after paying a fine.
+According to the South Ossetia de facto authorities a total of 514 “violators of the state border with Georgia were detained“, reportedly 11% less than in 2016.

 In August 2019 tensions between Georgian and de facto South Ossetian authorities shifted away from the borderization at Gugutiantkari to the southwestern tip of the Administrative Boundary Line (ABL) at the villages of Chorchana and Tsnelisi.
 The construction of a Georgian police post on Tbilisi administered territory revived a simmering territorial dispute driven by South Ossetia.